Contributing To Open-Source 101

 GitHub makes it easy for us to fetch the updates from the

-Fetch and mergebutton is in inactive mode, it means that there is no update on the
+Fetch and mergebutton is in inactive mode, there is no update on the

 upstream.
 If it's green, click it.

-originrepo is now having the same updates as the
+originrepo now has the same updates as the

 Go to our terminal.